Omnistac/zedux/README.md

 }
 ```

 Yes, immutable fans, "by default" means the actual hierarchical data type representing the intermediate nodes can be changed.
-See the guide on [Configuring the Hierarchy](/docs/guides/configuringTheHierarchy.md).
+See the guide on [Configuring the Hierarchy](https://bowheart.github.io/zedux/docs/guides/configuringTheHierarchy).

-(Some async amount of time later:) Oh, we also need the famed visibility filter state in our store:
+(Some async amount of time later:) Oh, we also need the famed visibility filter in our store:

 ```javascript
 import visibilityFilter from './reducers/visibilityFilter'